-As of August 2019, three of the big four banks currently offer Apple Pay to their Australian customers, although most were somewhat reluctant to take it up.
-Commonwealth Bank, NAB and Westpac actually banded together with Bendigo and Adelaide Bank to ask the ACCC to force Apple to give them access to its mobile payments technology instead of having to pay for it, which would’ve allowed them build their own mobile payments technology.
+As of 2021, each of the big four banks currently offer Apple Pay to their Australian customers, although most were somewhat reluctant to take it up.
+Commonwealth Bank, NAB and Westpac actually banded together with Bendigo and Adelaide Bank to ask the ACCC to force Apple to give them access to its mobile payments technology instead of having to pay for it, which would’ve allowed them to build their own.

 Does ANZ offer Apple Pay?

 Yes, ANZ was actually the first big bank to offer Apple Pay in Australia, introducing it all the way back in April 2016.

 It would be almost two years before the next big bank adopted Apple Pay.

 Yes, Commonwealth Bank does offer Apple Pay.
 It was made available to CommBank customers in January 2019, and also applies to its subsidiary bank Bankwest.
 As mentioned before, it saw a huge increase in contactless payments immediately after making Apple Pay available, implying customers were clamoring for it to be introduced.

 “In 2019, customers can expect us to continue listening, innovating, and providing the best possible experiences when they bank with us,” CmmBank Group Executive of Retail Banking Services Angus Sullivan said at the time.

 Does NAB offer Apple Pay?